alparmat/FlowContrast/README.md

   use the rest of the .m files to visualize the flow

 note:
-  If you run the demo with a changed domain size you will have to change also the size values in the .cu file If you change the domain geometry you either need to implement new boundary conditions or change the periodic ones to fit
+  If you run the demo with a changed domain size you will have to change also the size values in the code (.m and .cu files) If you change the domain geometry you either need to implement new boundary conditions or change the periodic ones to fit.

   next benchmark to follow: Taylor-Green vortex